 At the same time, van der Leyen spoke self-critically about the male domain of the Bundeswehr.
 "We lose young women because their superiors do not trust them to become generalists and do not promote them accordingly.
 The officers are often unaware of this and they are then very surprised when we draw their attention to it, "van der Leyen explained, which is probably for many Company applies:

 The unconscious bias, the so-called Unconscious Bias, in many cases makes an objective performance assessment difficult.
 "Therefore, supervisors should have to prove exactly who they want to promote and why."
 Promoting dual careers would also be in the interest of companies that otherwise risk losing well-educated professionals: "Even qualified young men do not want to work in a dusty environment.
 And in the end it's also about what kind of society we want to live in.
 Everyone has to work together: politics, business and everyone for themselves personally. "

-But implementing this is unfortunately not so easy for the individual: daycare places and flexible working-time models that enable women and men to reconcile family and work are often in short supply.
-And apart from the fact that part-time or just go home early in many industries and companies is not just promoting career and not in vain is the quota for more women in leadership positions discussed: German is probably the only language that knows the word "Rabenmutter" ,
+But implementing this is unfortunately not that easy for individuals: daycare places and flexible working hours that enable women and men to combine family and work are often in short supply.
+And apart from the fact that part-time or even just going home early is not exactly a career-enhancing factor in many industries and companies and it is not for nothing that the quota for more women in management positions is being discussed: German is probably the only language that knows the word “raven mother” .

 Women work: Long normal in other countries

 While it is normal in other countries that mothers are working, German mothers are looked at awry - by the boss, by colleagues, other mothers or their own family.
 I remember how irritated a Brazilian colleague was when I asked her how she could do her job as a travel journalist with two children.

 It was normal for women to work in Brazil, she responded.
 And I remember the anonymous book by a German top manager and mother who says that a female leader with a child does not fit in with the current worldview.
 Does the statement that child and career is primarily a question of organization, too short?